children's ministry

 In partnership with Bethesda UMC

-For children age 4 (and potty-trained) to rising-5th-grade.
+VBS is for children in pre-K (age 4 and potty-trained) to rising-5th-grade.

 Welcome to Sunday School!